-If we require your personal data for fulfillment of a contract with you (for example, to provide services or products to you or to receive payment from you), we may be unable to fulfill the contract without your personal data.
+If we require your personal data for fulfilment of a contract with you (for example, to provide services or products to you or to receive payment from you), we may be unable to fulfil the contract without your personal data.

 Where we rely on legitimate interests, our legitimate interests are the promotion of the products and services offered by Security in Depth and the provision of information in respect of products and services you have already purchased from us or in which you have expressed an interest in purchasing.